State of Alaska

 Yes, the State of Alaska does offer apprenticeship programs through the Alaska Department of Labor and Workforce Development.
 Apprenticeships are available in a number of fields, including construction, healthcare, technology, and business.

-- What is the hiring process like in State of Alaska?
+What is the minimum age requirement to work at State of Alaska?

 The State of Alaska offers a variety of jobs, ranging from entry-level positions to more advanced professional roles.
 To apply for a job with the State of Alaska, you can visit their website at https://jobs.alaska.gov and search through their job postings.
 You will need to create an account first in order to apply for a job.
 Once you have registered, you can submit your resume and other required information.